zbhavyai/currency-converter/README.md

 -   Powered by [ExchangeRate-API](https://www.exchangerate-api.com/), supporting 160 currencies

--   Displays equivalent currency promptly on changes in input values,
+-   Displays equivalent currency promptly on changes in input values

 ## How to run